 A Guide to Festivals, Theaters, Gardens, Museums, and Other Places Across the United States Where You Can Connect with the Bard

 Americans have embraced William Shakespeare for more than 250 years.
 He influenced our founding fathers, the philanthropists who created some of our greatest cultural institutions, the pioneers who crossed the vast prairies, and millions of others.
-The themes of his plays resonate just as strongly today as they did at our founding, and his influence can still be felt in the books we read, the movies and TV shows we watch, our cultural references, and the language we use every day.
+The themes of his plays resonate just as strongly today, and his influence can still be felt in the books we read, the movies and TV shows we watch, our cultural references, and the language we use every day.

 Finding Shakespeare in America celebrates this long-standing love affair with the Bard by bringing together hundreds of Shakespeare-related attractions across the United States in a single guidebook that makes it easy to explore and celebrate Shakespeare’s American legacy.

 NOTE: Many of the theater companies, museums, libraries, and other organizations in the book have websites filled with great online Shakespeare resources, and it's also a great book for armchair travelers!

 More than 200 festivals and theater companies devoted to the Bard